 Just like any management style, there are pros and cons to management by objectives.
 Let’s take a closer look:

-Employees can understand and appreciate their individual impact on the company as a whole.
+- Employees can understand and appreciate their individual impact on the company as a whole.

-Expectations are clearly communicated and based on Key Result Areas (KRAs) tailored to each employee.
+- Expectations are clearly communicated and based on Key Result Areas (KRAs) tailored to each employee.

-Employees understand what success looks like and what they have to accomplish to reach it.
+- Employees understand what success looks like and what they have to accomplish to reach it.

 - Employees know their responsibilities and tasks are less likely to fall through the cracks.

-It’s possible for managers to rely too much on MBO and a management style.
+- It’s possible for managers to rely too much on MBO and a management style.
 While it can revolutionize your organization, it has its limitations and is not always appropriate.

-With goals and objectives overemphasized, non-measurable aspects of the work environment (like teamwork, positive customer interactions, etc.) may become less practiced and valued.
+- With goals and objectives overemphasized, non-measurable aspects of the work environment (like teamwork, positive customer interactions, etc.) may become less practiced and valued.

-With a constant focus on numbers and metrics, employees may feel anxious about their performance which could make things worse.
+- With a constant focus on numbers and metrics, employees may feel anxious about their performance which could make things worse.

-As you can see, management by objectives can help your organization move in the right direction, however, it is not a cure-all for every challenge your organization may face.
+As you can see, management by objectives can help your organization move in the right direction.
+However, it is not a cure-all for every challenge your organization may face.
 Let’s take a closer look at how to utilize this leadership style for optimum effectiveness.

-How To Incorporate Management by Objectives Into Your Organization
+How To Incorporate MBO Into Your Organization

 Define Your Goals